ryukinix/clap-counter/README.md

 # Docker

-The docker will be implemented soon.
+The dockerfile will be implemented soon and will be available on the docker hub.